mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### SaaS use cases
 - ready-to-go software that works from just about any device
 - cloud provider takes care of availability, backups and patches
-- you don't have to know anything about the software internals or about the patches
+- you don't have to know anything about the software internals

 #### Use case examples for cloud models
 - Public cloud model: easy and fast to move to the cloud.